 This is probably the most common issue when I see a slow-loading site.
 Plugins make WordPress great, but they can also slow it down tremendously.

 A few months back on my blog I used more than 30+ plugins, just for more functionality that actually no need on my end.

-When I check my blog speed, I found plugins are one of the reasons that slow my website.
-After that, I start reducing it one by one.
+When I checked my blog speed, I found plugins are one of the reasons that slow my website.
+After that, I started reducing it one by one.

 I mean every plugin you use that impacts the front end of your site costs something in terms of speed – it’s up to you to decide whether it’s worth it.